MichaelG2022/MichaelG2022/README.md

 - Hi, I’m Michael Goeres aka @MichaelG2022 on GitHub
 - I’m currently learning Backend Coding through Promineo Tech.
 - I am looking forward to learning new skills and meeting new people.
-- You can reach me by email or Linked
+- You can reach me by email or LinkedIn

 <!---
 MichaelG2022/MichaelG2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.